 2. Garmin Fenix 5X Sapphire

-Garmin's most well known for their lines of GPS devices, but their experiences in the world of consumer electronics make them a very natural fit for the contemporary smart watch market.
+Garmin is most well known for their lines of GPS devices, but their experience in the world of consumer electronics makes them a very natural fit for the contemporary smartwatch market.
 The Fenix 5X Sapphire doesn't include a fancy virtual assistant, but it packs in all the features you'd want from a GPS watch and sports an incredibly stylish look to boot.